-Students are not permitted to have mobile phones or any other non-school issued internet enabled device (MP3, Ipod, Smart watch etc) (ON or OFF) on the school premises.
+Students are not permitted to have mobile phones or any other non-school issued internet enabled device (MP3, Ipod, Kindle, Smart watch etc) (ON or OFF) on the school premises.
 The school premises is any area within the school gates.
 This policy will apply 24 hours.
 During school hours the community centre and its grounds are considered part of the school premises.

 However, in exceptional circumstances (medical necessity) the prior written permission of the Principal may be granted for the use of a phone.
-When permission is granted the phone must be turned off during school hours.
+When permission is granted the phone must be either turned off during school hours or have access limited to medical apps.